pypy/pypy/rpython/doc/jit/pyjitpl5.rst

 interpreter defines its hints in pypy/module/pypyjit/interp_jit.py in a few overridden methods of the default interpreter loop.

-An interpreter wishing to use the PyPy's JIT must define a list of *green* variables and a list of *red* variables.
+An interpreter wishing to use the RPython JIT generator must define a list of *green* variables and a list of *red* variables.
 The *green* variables are loop constants.
 They are used to identify the current loop.
 Red variables are for everything else used in the execution loop.
 For example, the Python interpreter